zamronypj/zamronypj.github.io/README.md

 ### Step 2 - Create Repository
 Create a repository on GitHub to hold your files and host your resume.
 You can find out how to do that [here](https://pages.github.com/)

-### Step 3 - Download Resume Template
+### Step 3 - Clone or Download Resume Template
-Download and extract the following zip into the git repository you have just created. [resume-template.zip](https://github.com/sproogen/modern-resume-theme/archive/gh-pages.zip)
+Clone or download this repository

 ### Step 4 - Push it
 Commit and push the resume template to github